 - Pupils will never arrange to meet someone via school email.

 - Sending or receiving email attachments is subject to teacher permission.

-Designated teachers will manage the publication of material on the school website.
+Designated member of staff will manage the publication of material on the school website.

 - Pupils will continue to own the copyright on any work published.